Hammonton WWII vet gets his own parade for 100th birthday

 He and wife, Agatha, will celebrate their 75th anniversary in two days, Cappuccio said.

-Grandson-in-law Blake Boffa said there were about 200 vehicles involved.
-The American Legion in Hammonton was the main organizer, he said.
+Grandson-in-law Blake Boffa said the Hammonton American Legion was the main organizer.
 It started at 2 p.m.

-At about 3 p.m.
-Cappuccio said there were still about 20 people who stayed to talk and celebrate.

-In an interview in November, Cappuccio said he considers himself to be a “lucky guy” for having such a loving family and for surviving years of battles.
+In an interview in November, Cappuccio said he considers himself to be a “lucky guy” for having such a loving family and for surviving.

 The biggest battle he experienced was the Battle of Monte Cassino, which was one of the longest and bloodiest battles of the war, lasting from January to May of 1944.